mukeshbhati2011/First_App/README.md

 == Welcome to Rails

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails Tutorial: first application tested again

 This is the first application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*]